 - These peppermint bites are Picky Husband Approved.
 He isn’t the biggest fan of dark chocolate yet he still enjoyed these cookies immensely.
 But these cookies’ biggest fan?
 Probably my sweet Mama, who was visiting while I was playing with this recipe.
 She loved having one of these vegan chocolate cookies with her coffee mid-morning.
 Adam has been working out of town these past months, so I’m thankful my Mama was here to keep me company.
 I’m also thankful she was here to help me eat these cookies, or I would have had to eat them by myself.
 This wouldn’t have been a bad thing, but I was happy to share the cookie love with her.

-These vegan double chocolate chip cookies will get you in a jolly mood in no time.
+These minty vegan double chocolate cookies will get you in a jolly mood in no time.
 The flavours and texture of these cookies scream holiday cheer.
 They are soft, chewy and peppermint-packed.
-These peppermint vegan chocolate cookies are sure to be a family favourite and sure to be a Santa favourite.
-So if you are leaving cookies and milk out for the man in red, let it be these vegan cookies and perhaps he will even leave a little extra in your stocking to show his gratitude.
+These vegan mint chocolate cookies are sure to be a family favourite and sure to be a Santa favourite.
+So if you are leaving cookies and milk out for the man in red, let it be these vegan Christmas cookies and perhaps he will even leave a little extra in your stocking to show his gratitude.

 vegan double chocolate peppermint cookies